UWB-ACM/Hackathon-Docs-2020/_docs/collaboration.md

 [Get Zoom here!](https://zoom.us/)
 #### Slack
-A software that is free for small groups, allows for seperate channels, and group video chat.
-Clean and accessable design, which allows for clear seperation between group chats.
+Slack is messaging software that is free for small groups, allows for separate channels, and group video chat.
+Clean and accessible design, which allows for clear separation between group chats.
 This software retains a history of messages.

 [Get Slack here!](https://slack.com/intl/en-gb/video-conferencing)